PLATINUM2022

 Art of Recycle has established a firm clientele base, both in the Ephrata area and surrounding counties.
 We have successfully networked with local organizations and local community members who were in need of the services that we provide, many of whom are now regularly utilizing our services.

 Art of Recycle has created a successful job training and life skills training program.
 We work with disadvantaged youth, adults and seniors that are in need of assistance with math, measuring, reading, writing and communication skills.
-To date we have hired 12 individuals with intellectual disadvantages.
-We are on track to hiring more over the course of 2022.

-Art of Recycle, through the wonderful outpouring of in-kind support of our community was, in 2018, able to give away about $150,000 of classroom and art supplies to teachers in need in over a 5 states area.
+Art of Recycle, through the wonderful outpouring of in-kind support of our community was, in 2018, able to give away over $150,000 of classroom and art supplies to teachers in need in over a 5 states area.
 In 2021 we distributed over $500,000 in teaching supplies to thousands of teachers and non-profits within a five state area.

 How we listen